Feeling dizzy when working through your rolls?

 - You can also try rolling backwards down a small slope.
 For example, if you have a mat or something to raise you up you can then use gravity to help give you the momentum you need.

-If you own the Floor One program, you can also find this move outlined there.
+If you own the Vitamin program, you can also find some of the basic progressions in there.